-Celery, like a consumer appliance, doesn't need much to be operated.
-It has an input and an output, where you must connect the input to a broker and maybe the output to a result backend if so wanted.
-But if you look closely at the back there's a lid revealing loads of sliders, dials, and buttons: this is the configuration.
+Celery, like a consumer appliance, doesn't need much configuration to operate.
+It has an input and an output.
+The input must be connected to a broker, and the output can be optionally connected to a result backend.
+However, if you look closely at the back, there's a lid revealing loads of sliders, dials, and buttons: this is the configuration.

-The default configuration should be good enough for most uses, but there are many things to tweak so Celery works just the way you want it to.
-Reading about the options available is a good idea to get familiar with what can be configured.
+The default configuration should be good enough for most use cases, but there are many options that can be configured to make Celery work exactly as needed.
+Reading about the options available is a good idea to familiarize yourself with what can be configured.
 You can read about the options in the Configuration and defaults reference.